About

 Dr. Cheryl R. Coleman

-Dr. Cheryl Coleman is a distinguished consultant and leader with a Ph.D. in Public Affairs from the University of Nevada, Las Vegas; with a relentless passion for guiding organizations toward excellence in workforce development, organizational leadership, and diversity, equity, and inclusion (DEI) initiatives.
-With a robust academic foundation and a career spanning several decades, Dr. Coleman is committed to driving transformative change and fostering inclusive, thriving workplaces.
+Dr. Cheryl Coleman is a distinguished consultant and leader with a Ph.D. in Public Affairs from the University of Nevada, Las Vegas; and a relentless passion for guiding organizations toward excellence in workforce development, organizational leadership, and race-related diversity, equity, and inclusion (DEI).
+With a robust academic foundation and a career spanning several decades, Dr. Coleman is committed to driving transformative change and fostering thriving workplaces.

-In 2017, Dr. Coleman delved into workforce development and organizational leadership, earning a Ph.D.
-Her groundbreaking dissertation, “Volunteer Management in Faith-based Organizations,” pioneered an empirically based theory on volunteer management, which, incorporated diversity management; her research was conducted with a diverse group of faith-based organizations, including homogenous, as well as multicultural organizations.
+Her groundbreaking dissertation, “Volunteer Management in Faith-based Organizations,” pioneered an empirically based theory on volunteer management, which, incorporated diversity management.
+Her research was conducted with a diverse group of faith-based organizations, including homogenous, as well as multicultural organizations.
 Her research has been published in prestigious academic forums, including the Workforce Education Forum, (peer-reviewed and published through Penn State University) where her insights have enriched the discourse on modern labor markets.

-In 2023, Dr. Coleman retired early from academia to focus on addressing racial challenges in the church, particularly within White American evangelicalism, which perpetuates racism and hinders unity in Christianity, as evidenced in history and through current mainstream social and political factors.
-Her commitment to honesty, research, and truth remains unwavering as she navigates the intersection of faith, race, and societal complexities.
+In 2023, Dr. Coleman retired early from academia to focus on addressing racial challenges in the church.
+While the challenge is pervasive and an embedded social norm, notably, these challenges appear to be uniquely prominent within White, American evangelicalism, which seemingly perpetuates racism and hinders unity in Christianity, as evidenced by historical trends, and through current, mainstream social and political factors.
+Her commitment to honesty, integrity, research, and truth, remains unwavering as she navigates the intersection of faith, race, and social complexities.
+Now, she wants to help all faith-based organizations explore and embrace their God-ordained responsibility by truly addressing the racial issues by taking the lead in race-related DEI.

-Championing DEI and Volunteer Management in Faith-Based Organizations
+Championing Race-Related DEI and Volunteer Management in Faith-Based Organizations

-With a visionary outlook and a wealth of knowledge, Dr. Coleman is poised to guide faith-based organizations on their DEI journey.
-They offer tailored training and workshops that inspire change, promote inclusivity, and foster harmonious communities.
+With a visionary outlook and a wealth of knowledge, Dr. Coleman is poised to guide faith-based organizations on their race-related DEI journey.
+She offers tailored training, counseling, coaching, and workshops that inspire change, promote inclusivity, and foster harmonious communities.

 Consultant in DEI, Organizational Development and Leadership

-Dr. Coleman is a distinguished consultant and leader with a Ph.D. in Public Affairs with a relentless passion for guiding organizations toward excellence in workforce development, organizational leadership, and diversity, equity, and inclusion (DEI) initiatives.
+Dr. Coleman is a distinguished consultant and leader with a relentless passion for guiding organizations toward excellence in workforce development, organizational leadership, and Biblical, race-related diversity, equity, and inclusion (DEI) .
 With a robust academic foundation and a career spanning several decades, Dr. Coleman is committed to driving transformative change and fostering inclusive, thriving workplaces.

 Academic Excellence